Breast Pumping Tips!

 Remember everyone’s goal is different!
 I wanted to breastfeed for 6 months.
 The first and last month were the hardest for me.
 The first month I was getting the hang of it and the last I will be honest… I was over it.
 It was exhausting, emotional, tiring, time-consuming, and required a lot of dedication.
 That aside, it was 100% totally worth it!

 Clothing: Aside from having a bra that you can breastfeed comfortably with and pump, wearing shirts with patterns is helpful in case you leak.
 Patterns hide leaks or stains easier.
 I would also bring to work an extra shirt, just in case.
 I never had to change my shirt, but I was always less stressed knowing I could if needed.

 Nursing Pads: The first week and a half back to work was really the only time I needed these.
 Pack some in your bag and wear them just in case.
-After the first day back I wore them until my body got used to my work routine, and no longer needed them.
+I wore them until my body got used to my work routine, and no longer needed them.